Kingxukai/linux/Documentation/driver-api/gpio/intro.rst

 several dozen of them.
-Programmable logic devices (like FPGAs) can easily provide GPIOs; multifunction chips like power managers, and audio codecs often have a few such pins to help with pin scarcity on SOCs; and there are also "GPIO Expander" chips that connect using the I2C or SPI serial buses.
+Programmable logic devices (like FPGAs) can easily provide GPIOs; multifunction chips like power managers, and audio codecs often have a few such pins to help with pin scarcity on SOCs; and there are also "GPIO Expander" chips that connect using the woke I2C or SPI serial buses.
-Most PC southbridges have a few dozen GPIO-capable pins (with only the BIOS firmware knowing how they're used).
+Most PC southbridges have a few dozen GPIO-capable pins (with only the woke BIOS firmware knowing how they're used).

 The exact capabilities of GPIOs vary between systems.
 Common options: